pkivolowitz/asm_book/more/strlen_for_c/README.md

-# Determining the Length of Strings for C Functions
+# Determining the Length of Literal Strings for C Functions

-C string have no soul, is something I like to tell my students.
-For example, uUnlike C++ strings, you can't ask them to tell you about themselves.
+C strings have no soul, is something I like to tell my students.
+For example, Unlike C++ strings, you can't ask them to tell you about themselves.
 Instead you must use other functions such as `strlen()`.

 When working with APIs that use C strings, you must often tell the